 1. If you only have two days and want to do both parks, I recommend purchasing the one park per day ticket, as you really need a full day at each park.
 Especially if your children are still young enough to enjoy the characters and young children's ride, but also tall enough (42'') to do most of the bigger rides.
 You will waste time trying to park hop, and also waste money, as the park hopper tickets are more expensive.
 (For 3+ days the park hopper ticket is a good option, as after you have done it all, you can hop between the parks to redo your favourites, or see shows.

 2. If your child (like Lola) will get upset when they realise that they are too short for some rides, then I would wait until they are 42'' tall.
 There are a lot of rides at California Adventure park she missed out on, that broke her heart, especially when Bodie got to ride!
 (48'' is the next height level and the maximum restriction, however there are only a few of these rides).

-3. A great improvement since our last visit is that they now have a cast member letting you know when the line to have a photo with the characters is closed, and will advise you what time they will be back.
+3. A great improvement since our last visit is that they now have a cast member letting you know when the line to have a photo and grab an autograph with the characters is closed, and will advise you what time they will be back.
 No more waiting in line for ages to get to the front and then being abruptly cut off!

 Tips with having a baby at Disneyland:

 1. Parent swap as mentioned in our previous post still worked well this trip.
 It was a surprise to find we could completely swap riders.
 As in Jono and Bodie could go together first, while I stayed with Summer, then Lola and I could jump the queue and have our turn!
 By using this option, and FastPasses we felt like we owned the park and almost never had to wait longer than 10mins!
 Bodie gave Jono the name, Fast Pass Master!